zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 15. Back on the Search service blade, verify that your policies index has a Document Count of 650.
 If it is still 0, you may need to manually start the indexer.

     a.
-You can manually trigger the indexer by selecting Indexers on the Search service blade .
+You can manually trigger the indexer by selecting Indexers on the Search service blade.

     ![On the Search service blade, the Indexers tile is highlighthed.](media/image121.png "Indexers")